-Beef tenderloin is one of the most expensive cuts at the butcher's counter.
-But there are reasons for this price tag—there is absolutely no waste, and the meat is incredibly tender and flavorful.
-It's also very simple to make.
-Simply rub it with olive oil and some seasonings, insert a meat thermometer, and roast!
+Beef tenderloin is one of the most expensive cuts of meat.
+The reason for this high price tag is that there is absolutely no waste.
+The meat is incredibly tender and flavorful.
+It is also very easy to make.
+Simply rub it with olive oil, sprinkle with some seasonings, insert a meat thermometer, and roast.

-Rubbed with a paste of oil, garlic, salt, pepper, and marjoram, this beef tenderloin recipe is simple but rich and flavorful.
-Better yet, it basically cooks unattended for about an hour, including the time it needs to rest after roasting.
+Rubbed with a paste of oil, garlic, salt, pepper, and marjoram, beef tenderloin becomes rich and flavorful.
+Better yet, it cooks practically unattended for about an hour, including the time it needs to rest after roasting.

-You will need a meat thermometer to keep track of the tenderloin's internal temperature, as well as some kitchen string to tie the beef, keeping it all the same thickness so it cooks evenly.
-While the meat is succulent and tender all by itself, you can serve a bit of horseradish or horseradish cream on the side.
+You will need a meat thermometer to keep track of the tenderloin's internal temperature, as well as some kitchen twine to truss the beef, which keeps it the same thickness so it cooks evenly.
+While the meat is succulent and tender all by itself, you can serve a bit of horseradish or horseradish cream on the side, if desired.

-Potatoes naturally go with beef.
-These creamy, flavorful potatoes are incredibly delicious and the perfect complement to the meat.
+Meat and potatoes are a common combination and with good reason.
+The usually bland starchiness of potatoes is like a wonderful blank palette for the flavorful juices and seasoning that come from the steak.
+These creamy, flavorful potatoes are incredibly delicious and are the perfect complement to meat.
 Plus they finish in your crock pot.

 Since your oven needs to be free for roasting the beef, using the slow cooker for a side dish is very practical.
-It's the perfect solution for making mashed potatoes ahead of time—an otherwise impossible feat.
-The potatoes can be held for two hours on low and all you have to do is stir every half hour or so.
+It is the perfect solution for making mashed potatoes ahead of time—an otherwise impossible feat.
+The potatoes can be held for two hours on low and all you have to do is stir occasionally.

-You can use all green or all yellow wax beans if you like, but the color combination of green and yellow wax beans is beautiful.
+You can use green or yellow wax beans, or combination of the two for a beautiful presentation.
 The beans are cooked on the stove, as is the warm buttery almond-garlic topping, making for an easy but impressive side dish.

+The key to making the best pecan pie is to make sure the consistency of the ingredients is just right.
 Ever have a pecan pie where the filling was just too liquidy?
-There is actually a solution for that—partially cooking the filling before it goes into the pie crust.
+The solution for that is partially cooking the filling before it goes into the pie crust.

-This version is generous with the brown sugar, making the pecan pie utterly delicious.
-Keep in mind that it is best eaten within 12 hours, so make it the morning of your dinner party.
-Carefully follow the instructions—baking at a low temp and heating both the crust and filling—and you too will serve the best pecan pie ever.
+This recipe is brimming with brown sugar, which is perhaps what makes this pecan pie utterly delicious.
+Pecan pie is best eaten within 12 hours, so make it the morning of your dinner party.
+For best results, follow the instructions exactly, which means baking it at a low temperature for the sake of the crust and filling.